ContainerSolutions/kong-demo/demos/04_enable-key-auth/README.md

 # Enabling Key Auth on your Applications

 This step enables the [key authentication plugin](https://docs.konghq.com/hub/kong-inc/key-auth/) on your application.
 With Authentication in Kong you can have a couple of options.
-You can allow all authenticated and unauthenticated through or you can block unauthenticated requests.
+You can allow all authenticated and unauthenticated requests through, or you can block unauthenticated requests.
 Kong will add headers to the requests that pass through in order to identify users.
-This authentication mechanism is optimize so that it does not take as much time to authenticate as it would in your application.
+This authentication mechanism is optimized so that it does not take as much time to authenticate as it would in your application.

 ## Install